wangjue1111/E3-CryoFold/README.md

 ### Using Custom Data

-To use CryoFold with your own data, you need to provide a Cryo-EM density map and, optionally, a PDB file for evaluating the predicted structure.
+To use E3-CryoFold with your own data, you need to provide a Cryo-EM density map and, optionally, a PDB file for evaluating the predicted structure.
 For example:

 ```bash
 python inference.py --density_map_path /path/to/your/density_map --pdb_path /path/to/your/ground_truth.pdb --output_dir /path/to/save/results --device cuda